emmanuelmartinezs/Pewlett-Hackard-Analysis/README.md

 ### Results with detail analysis:

-**1. A query is written and executed to create a Retirement Titles table for employees who are born between January 1, 1952 and December 31, 1955.**
+1. **A query is written and executed to create a Retirement Titles table for employees who are born between January 1, 1952 and December 31, 1955.**

 > Image with `SQL`, `pgAdmin` & `QuickDBD` Code below.